 Today there is only the Tendermint consensus mechanism on offer.

-Overall, flexibility, modularity and ease of implementation are key reasons why developers and apps are flocking over to Cosmos.
+Overall, flexibility, modularity, and ease of implementation are key reasons why developers and apps are flocking over to Cosmos.

 Which blockchains are using Cosmos crypto

-Currently there are 265 apps, blockchains, wallets and explorers that were built using Cosmos.
+Currently, there are 265 apps, blockchains, wallets, and explorers that were built using Cosmos.

-These include big names like Terra, Binance Smart Chain, THORChain, Crypto.com, Injective Protocol, Juno, Loop Finance, OKExChain, Polygon Matic; you get the picture.
+These include big names like Terra, Binance Smart Chain, THORChain, Crypto.com, Injective Protocol, Juno, Loop Finance, OKExChain, and Polygon Matic; you get the picture.